See how well you suit this job in Career Planner.

 The role varies according to the size and nature of the business.
 In a small establishment, the catering manager usually has a hands-on role and is involved in the day-to-day running of the operation including staff supervision and events management.

-In larger organisations, however, the catering manager might have other managers and supervisors to handle the different catering functions and catering outlets.
+In larger organisations, however, the catering manager might have the help of other managers and supervisors to handle the different catering functions and catering outlets.

 In more senior posts, principal tasks involve: